TaleLearnCode/NavigatingTheMaze/Demos/0005-Hosting-Options-for-Infinity-Launch-Pad.md

 ## Considered Options

-- Host the Infinity Launch Pad app as is (ASP.NET MVC on .NET Framework 4.8) on Azure App Service.
+- Host the Launch Pad app as is (ASP.NET MVC on .NET Framework 4.8) on Azure App Service.
-- Host the Infinity Launch Pad app as an ASP.NET MVC on Azure Container Apps (requires dockerizing the application).
+- Host the Launch Pad app as an ASP.NET MVC on Azure Container Apps (requires dockerizing the application).
-- Convert the Infinity Launch Pad app to a Blazor WASM application and host on Azure Static Web Apps.
+- Convert the Launch Pad app to a Blazor WASM application and host it on Azure Static Web Apps.
-- Convert the Infinity Launch Pad app to a static website and host on Azure Static Web Apps.
+- Convert the Launch Pad app to a static website and host it on Azure Static Web Apps.
 - Convert to Blazor WASM and host on Azure App Service.
 - Convert to Blazor WASM and host on Azure Container Apps.
 - Leave the application hosted on-premises.

 ## Decision Outcome

-Chosen option: Convert the Infinity Launch Pad app to a static website and host on Azure Static Web Apps, because it is the simplest and most cost-effective option, offering easy global distribution with integrated CDN and minimal management overhead.
+The chosen option is to convert the Launch Pad app to a static website and host it on Azure Static Web Apps.
+This is the simplest and most cost-effective option, offering easy global distribution with integrated CDN and minimal management overhead.

 #### Consequences